ceedee666/modern-abap-curriculum/docs/data_model.md

 ## Creating the Database Tables

-Once the data elements are created the next step is to create the database tables.
+After defining the data elements, the next step involves creating database tables.
-The data model for the Rating App consists of the two tables Product and Rating.
+The data model for the Rating App comprises two tables: Product and Rating.

-The table for products contains only the product ID and a description of the product (cf. the [scenario description](./scenario.md)).
-To create the product table right click on the package `Z_RATING_DB` and select `New > Other ABAP Repository Object`.
-In the dialog window select `Database Table` and click `Next`.
-Enter `ZPRODUCT` as the table name and `Product` as the description of the table.
-Finally select a transport request and click `Finish`.
-Copy the following code into the editor, save and activate the table.
+The Product table contains only the product ID and a description of the product, as specified in the [scenario description](./scenario.md).
+To create the Product table, right-click on the package `Z_RATING_DB` and select `New > Other ABAP Repository Object`.
+In the dialog window, choose _Database Table_ and click `Next`.
+Enter `ZPRODUCT` as the table name and `Product` as its description.
+Finally, select a transport request and click `Finish`.
+Copy the following code into the editor, save, and activate the table.

 ```abap
 @EndUserText.label : 'Product'